Samoa Joe learned just how strong the friendship between Kevin Nash and Scott Hall was at TNA’s 2007 Turning Point pay-per-view.

 Samoa Joe understood why Kevin acted out the way he did and had no problem with it.

 Scott’s health continued to decline after being released from TNA in 2010.
-Soon after, he was checked into a rehab thanks to WWE.
+Soon after, he was checked into rehab, thanks to WWE.
 Later that same year, Hall had a pacemaker and defibrillator implanted in his chest.

 Also, dealing with double pneumonia twice in 2010, it wasn’t any easier in 2011.
 Hall would suffer seizures.